James McKeown (missionary)

-Reverend James McKeown (12 September 1900 – 4 May 1989) was an Irish missionary who spent considerable time in the Gold Coast, now Ghana.
+Pastor James McKeown (12 September 1900 – 4 May 1989) was an Irish missionary who spent considerable time in the Gold Coast, now Ghana.
 He was the first Pentecostal missionary to come to Ghana from the United Kingdom and was instrumental in the establishment of The Apostolic Church - Ghana.
 In the 1950s he founded the Church of Pentecost, the church with the biggest denomination in Ghana and which has branches all over the world.
 He is considered a "pioneer of Ghanaian Pentecostalism".

 Missionary work

 James McKeown arrived in the Gold Coast on 4 March 1937 to begin missionary work as the resident missionary of the Apostolic Church of Bradford after having left the United Kingdom for the then Gold Coast on a boat in February 1937.
 He had delayed the decision to become a missionary for 15 months after a prophecy had been made that he would go to West Africa on Missionary duty.
 He had initially refused to become a missionary owing chiefly to his inadequate formal training.
 He settled in Asamankese and begun his missionary work there.
 His wife Sophia joined him in the Gold Coast in September 1937.